Dayananda62/mern-stack-job-seeking-application/README.md

 This is a Full Stack Job Portal built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It allows job seekers to browse and apply for jobs, and employers to post and manage job listings.
+It allows job seekers to apply for jobs, and employers to post and manage job listings.